Vepdegestrant

-Vepdegestrant (developmental code name ARV-471) is an investigational oral proteolysis-targeting chimera (PROTAC) compound that targets the estrogen receptor for protein degradation.
-It is being developed for the treatment of estrogen receptor-positive, HER2-negative (ER+/HER2-) breast cancer by Arvinas and Pfizer.
+Vepdegestrant, sold under the brand name Veppanu, is an anti-cancer medication used for the treatment of breast cancer.
+It is a heterobifunctional protein degrader.
+It was developed by Arvinas and Pfizer.
+It is taken by mouth.

+Vepdegestrant was approved for medical use in the United States in May 2026.

+Medical uses

+Veppanu is indicated for the treatment of adults with estrogen receptor (ER)-positive, human epidermal growth factor receptor 2 (HER2)-negative, estrogen receptor-1 (ESR1)-mutated advanced or metastatic breast cancer, as detected by an FDA-authorized test, with disease progression following at least one line of endocrine therapy.

+Adverse effects

+The US prescribing information includes warnings and precautions for QTc interval prolongation and embryo-fetal toxicity.

 Mechanism of action

 Vepdegestrant is designed as a PROTAC that recruits the ubiquitin-proteasome system to target the estrogen receptor for degradation.
 The compound contains both an E3 ubiquitin ligase-binding moiety and an estrogen receptor-binding domain, intended to bring these proteins into proximity to trigger ubiquitination and subsequent proteasomal degradation of the ER protein.

 In laboratory studies, vepdegestrant demonstrated ER degradation in ER-positive breast cancer cell lines with reported DC50 values of approximately 1-2 nM.

-Clinical development
+History

+Efficacy was evaluated in VERITAC-2 (NCT05654623), a randomized, open-label, active-controlled, multi-center trial in 624 adults with ER-positive, HER2-negative, advanced or metastatic breast cancer, of whom 270 had tumors carrying ESR1 mutations.
+Participants were required to have disease progression on one to two lines of endocrine therapy, including one line with a CDK4/6 inhibitor.
+Participants were randomized (1:1) to receive vepdegestrant orally once daily, or fulvestrant intramuscularly on days 1 and 15 of cycle 1 and then once monthly thereafter.
+Randomization was stratified by ESR1 mutation status and visceral metastasis.
+ESR1 mutational status was determined by blood circulating tumor deoxyribonucleic acid (ctDNA) using central or local testing.

 Phase I/II trials

-Vepdegestrant has been evaluated in early-phase clinical trials as both monotherapy and in combination with other agents in patients with ER+/HER2- breast cancer.
-In a first-in-human Phase I/II study, vepdegestrant monotherapy was well tolerated and showed clinical activity in pretreated patients.
+Vepdegestrant has been evaluated in early-phase clinical trials as both monotherapy and in combination with other agents in participants with ER+/HER2- breast cancer.
+In a first-in-human Phase I/II study, vepdegestrant monotherapy was well tolerated and showed clinical activity in pretreated participants.